BeaconCMS/beacon/guides/introduction/installation.md

 ### cmark-gfm

 Is the tool used to convert Markdown to HTML.
-Install it from https://github.com/github/cmark-gfm and make sure the binary `cmark-gfm` is in your env `$PATH`
+Install it from [https://github.com/github/cmark-gfm](https://github.com/github/cmark-gfm) and make sure the binary `cmark-gfm` is present in your env `$PATH`

+_Note this dependency will be removed eventually._

 ### Database